Schoolgirl hailed hero after alleged attack in Aberdeen - Evening Express

 She then walked along Byron Crescent and was allegedly attacked by a man near the junction with Lintmill Terrace at around 5pm.

-A 44-year-old man has now been arrested in connection with the incident.
+A 44-year-old man has now been charged in connection with the incident.

 Keep up to date with the latest news with The Evening Express newsletter

-Detective Inspector David Howieson said: “I would like to thank those who contacted police in connection with this incident – your assistance has been valuable.”
+Detective Inspector David Howieson said: “I would like to once again thank those who assisted with this inquiry.

+“I know that a number of people helped at the scene of the incident and again I would like to thank them for their actions.”

 After the incident a girl was hailed a hero after running to help the teen.